Coupling between Phase Separation and Geometry on a Closed Elastic Curve: Free Energy Minimization and Dynamics: BACKGROUND MODEL

 \subsection{Energy and Gradient flow}

 As emphasized above, the evolution of the concentration field $c(s)$ takes place along the physical arc-length coordinate $s$.
-Denoting the curvature of the filament by $\kappa(s)$, we first introduce a Helfrich bending energy with dimensional rigidity parameter $\beta_{\kappa}$, in which the local spontaneous curvature with particle coverage $c$ is $\kappa_{0} c$:
+Denoting the curvature of the filament by $\kappa(s)$, we first introduce a one-dimensional Helfrich-type bending energy with dimensional rigidity parameter $\beta_{\kappa}$, in which the local spontaneous curvature with particle coverage $c$ is $\kappa_{0} c$:

 Thus we address the case where a section of exposed filament with no adsorbed particles prefers to be straight, while a fully covered one has preferred curvature $\kappa_0$.
 The sign is chosen so that regions of large $c$ curve inwards more strongly (as seen in Fig.~\ref{fig: metastables} below).